-Option 2: Other Interdistrict Transfers (EC §§46600 et seq.): The law allows two or more districts to enter into an agreement for the transfer of one or more students for a period of up to five years.
+Option 2: Other Interdistrict Transfers (EC §46600 et seq.): The law allows two or more districts to enter into an agreement for the transfer of one or more students for a period of up to five years.
 New agreements may be entered into for additional periods of up to five years each.
 The agreement must specify the terms and conditions under which transfers are permitted.
-There are no statutory limitations on the kinds of terms and conditions districts are allowed to place on transfers.
+Districts of residence may not deny a transfer of a student whose parent is active duty military where the district of proposed enrollment approves the application.
 The law on interdistrict transfers also provides for the following:

-If either district denies a transfer request, a parent may appeal that decision to the county board of education.
+• If either district denies a transfer request, a parent may appeal that decision to the county board of education.
 There are specified timelines in the law for filing an appeal and for the county board of education to make a decision.

-Option 3: Parental Employment in Lieu of Residency Transfers (EC §48204(b)): If at least one parent or legal guardian of a student is physically employed in the boundaries of a school district other than the one in which they live for a minimum of 10 hours during the school week, the student may be considered a resident of the school district in which his/her parents work.
-This code section does not require that a school district accept a student requesting a transfer on this basis, but a student may not be rejected on the basis of race/ethnicity, sex, parental income, academic achievement, or any other "arbitrary" consideration.
+Option 3: Parental Employment in Lieu of Residency Transfers (EC §48204(b)): If at least one parent of a student is physically employed in the boundaries of a school district other than the one in which they live for a minimum of 10 hours during the school week, the student may be considered a resident of the school district in which his/her parents work.
+This code section does not require that a school district accept a student requesting a transfer on this basis, but a student may not be rejected on the basis of race, ethnicity, sex, parental income, academic achievement, or any other "arbitrary" consideration.
 Other provisions of EC §48204(b) include:

-- Either the district in which the parent or legal guardian live or the district in which the parent or legal guardian works may prohibit the student's transfer if it is determined that there would be a negative impact on the district. - The district in which the parent or legal guardian works may reject a transfer if it determines that the cost of educating the student would be more than the amount of government funds the district would receive for educating the student. - There are set limits (based on total enrollment) on the net numbers of students that may transfer out of a district under this law, unless the district approves a greater number of transfers. - There is no required appeal process for a transfer that is denied.
-However, the district that declines to admit a student must provide in writing to the parent or legal guardian the specific reasons for denying the transfer.
+- Either the district in which the parent lives or the district in which the parent works may prohibit the student's transfer if it negatively impacts a desegregation plan. - The district in which the parent works may reject a transfer if it determines that the cost of educating the student would be more than the amount of government funds the district would receive for educating the student. - There are set limits (based on total enrollment) on the net numbers of students that may transfer out of a district under this law, unless the district approves a greater number of transfers. - There is no required appeal process for a transfer that is denied.
+However, the district that declines to admit a student must provide in writing to the parent the specific reasons for denying the transfer.

-Open Enrollment Act (EC § 48350 et seg.)
+Open Enrollment Act (EC §48350 et seq.)

-Whenever a student is attending a district school on the Open Enrollment List, as identified by the Superintendent of Public Instruction, he/she may apply to transfer to another school within or outside of the District, if the school to which he/she is transferring has a higher Academic Performance Index.
-Districts with a school on the List must notify the parents/guardians at that school on or before the first day of the school year of their option to transfer to another public school.
+Whenever a student is attending a district school on the Open Enrollment List, as identified by the Superintendent of Public Instruction, he/she may apply to transfer to another school within or outside of the district, if the school to which he/she is transferring has a higher Academic Performance Index.
+Districts with a school on the List must notify the parents at that school on or before the first day of the school year of their option to transfer to another public school.
 Information regarding the application process and applicable deadlines can be obtained from the district office.